Washington County Oregon assistance programs.

 Washington County Love INC covers small portions of the county.
 The faith based, church group and its ministries offer many programs, most of which are for satisfying basic needs.
 Call for intake or referrals.

 Share and Care provides housing assistance in the region.
 The homeless, or people facing eviction, can call the organization.
 Everything from information on low income housing, government grants, and short term loans for rent or housing expenses is available for Washington County families.
-Read more Share and Care.
+Read more Share and Care housing assistance.

 Free diapers, baby formula, and supplies - Many Washington County area help struggling parents.
 Call an organization for information on WIC vouchers, pantries that have baby formula, and diaper banks.
 Other aid can be provided too.
 Assistance is available in the region.
 More on free diapers in Washington County.

-Thrift stores and clothing closets in Hillsboro and the county can provide free items or low cost goods to the needy.
-Low income families may receive vouchers or gift certificates that they can use to pay for and receive free clothes, school supplies, shoes, and Christmas gifts and toys.
+Thrift stores, furniture banks and free clothing closets in Hillsboro and the county can provide free items or low cost goods to the needy.
+Low income families may receive vouchers or gift certificates that they can use to pay for as well as receive free clothes, school supplies, shoes, and Christmas gifts or toys.
 Other individuals and families can shop at a thrift store in Washington County Oregon for low priced items, such as furniture or household goods.
 Continue reading free clothes, furniture, and school supplies Washington County.

 Several other agencies focus on providing eviction prevention, housing grants, and other services.
 Read more about Hillsboro rent assistance programs, which serve all of Washington County Oregon.